respawnRW/writeups-HTB_BIZ25/blockchain/blockout/README.md

 - `registerGateway()` → adds a new gateway, costs 20 ether.
 - `infrastructureSanityCheck()` → recalculates the healthy percentage of gateways.

-When analyzing the smart contract’s source code, the following function makes it clear it’s 4 ethers.
+When analyzing the smart contract’s source code, the following function makes it clear it’s 4 ether.

 ```solidity
   function requestQuotaIncrease(uint8 _gatewayID) external payable circuitBreaker failSafeMonitor {